 Genu Varum – also known as ‘bowed’ knees, the characteristic feature of this condition is an outward bowing of both knees.
 This means that when standing with the feet close together, there will be an increased distance between the knees.

-Your GP may be able to assist with pain relief and offer suitable advice on how to manage your symptoms.
-Physiotherapy input is recommended in providing personalised lower limb strengthening exercises, advice on footwear and braces and give you self-management advice and education.
+Your Physiotherapist can offer suggestions for pain relief and suitable advice on how to manage your symptoms.
+You may also be given recommendations on footwear and braces and give you self-management advice and education.

 In severe cases, you may be referred to an Orthopaedic surgeon to establish the suitability of correctional surgery.